Partnership for Public Service: Center for Presidential Transition

 The Partnership's Center for Presidential Transition is a nonpartisan source of information and resources designed to help presidential candidates and their transition teams prepare for their first term or second term in office.
-The Center assists with organizing and executing a transition, helps career officials in federal agencies prepare for new political leadership, helps aspiring political appointees prepare for government leadership, engages with Congress to expand legislative transition reforms, and offers insights to help incumbent presidents prepare for a second term or for smooth transfer of power in the event that a new president is elected.
+The Center aims to assist with organizing and executing a transition, help career officials in federal agencies prepare for new political leadership, help aspiring political appointees prepare for government leadership, engage with Congress to expand legislative transition reforms, and offer insights to help incumbent presidents prepare for a second term or for smooth transfer of power in the event that a new president is elected.

 The Center Advisory Board includes Josh Bolten, former Chief of Staff to President George W. Bush, Mack McLarty, former Chief of Staff to President Bill Clinton, Michael Leavitt, former Governor of Utah, and Penny Pritzker, former Secretary of Commerce.
-They volunteer to support the Center for Presidential Transition by offering their expertise on early and effective transition planning for second-term and new administrations.
+They volunteer to support the Center for Presidential Transition by offering their experience on early transition planning for second-term and new administrations.
 Valerie Smith Boyd is the current director of the Center.